Easy Swiss Meringue Buttercream with Pasteurized Eggs

 While American buttercream recipes tend to be my go to, I do like trying slightly more complex frostings recipes like boiled milk frosting or 7 minute frosting.

 But swiss meringue buttercream can be hit or miss.
-You have to warm the eggs and sugar in a bowl over simmering water.
+You have to warm the eggs and granulated sugar in a bowl over simmering water.

 Then you whip the eggs whites into a meringue and slowly add butter.
 It tastes amazing, but it feels a bit fussy.